Dennis Rodman: Second championship and rebounding titles (1989–1993)

-It was in the 1991–92 season where Rodman made a remarkable leap in his rebounding, collecting an astounding 18.7 rebounds per game (1,530 in total), winning his first of seven consecutive rebounding crowns, along with scoring 9.8 points per game, and making his first All-NBA Team.
-His 1,530 rebounds (the most since Wilt Chamberlain's 1,572 in the 1971–1972 season) have never been surpassed since then; the best mark not set by Rodman is by Kevin Willis, who grabbed 1,258 boards that same season.
-Willis lamented that Rodman had an advantage in winning the rebounding title with his lack of offensive responsibilities.
-In a March 1992 game, Rodman totaled a career high 34 rebounds.
+In the 1991–92 season, Rodman made a remarkable leap in his rebounding.
+He collected an astounding 18.7 per game, winning his first of seven consecutive rebounding crowns, along with scoring 9.8 points per game, and making his first All-NBA Team.
+His 1,530 season rebounds (the most since Wilt Chamberlain's 1,572 in the 1971–1972 season) have not since been surpassed.
+(Kevin Willis, who grabbed 1,258 boards that same season, came closest.
+Willis lamented that Rodman had an advantage in winning the rebounding title with his lack of offensive responsibilities.)
+In a March 1992 game, Rodman grabbed a career-high 34 rebounds.
 However, the aging Pistons were eliminated by the up-and-coming New York Knicks in the first round of the 1992 playoffs.

 Rodman experienced a tough loss when coach Chuck Daly, whom he had admired as a surrogate father, resigned in May; Rodman skipped the preseason camp and was fined $68,000.
 The following 1992–93 season was even more tumultuous.
 Rodman and Annie Bakes, the mother of his daughter Alexis, were divorcing after a short marriage, an experience which left him traumatized.
 The Pistons won only 40 games and missed the 1993 playoffs entirely.

 Four years later in his biography Bad As I Wanna Be, Rodman revealed just how far he had fallen.
 He had driven to The Palace of Auburn Hills in February 1993 late one night carrying a loaded rifle in his truck, debating whether or not he wanted to continue living.
 Eventually he fell asleep in the truck, where he was found by police who had been called to perform a welfare check on Rodman by a friend.
 It was in that moment that he had an epiphany: "I decided that instead [of killing myself] I was gonna kill the impostor that was leading Dennis Rodman to a place he didn't want to go ...
 So I just said, 'I'm going to live my life the way I want to live it and be happy doing it.'
 At that moment I tamed [sic] my whole life around.
 I killed the person I didn't want to be."
 The book was later adapted for a TV movie Bad As I Wanna Be: The Dennis Rodman Story.
 Although he had three years and $11.8 million remaining on his contract, Rodman demanded a trade.
 On October 1, 1993, the Pistons dealt him to the San Antonio Spurs.